cad-lfprototyping/InitialInsightsToolKit/README.md

 ## Running InitialInsights

-To run the toolkit, Processing version 3 or higher should be installed on your computer (currently our toolkit is tested only on Windows 10).
+To run the toolkit, Processing version 3 or higher should be installed on your computer (currently our toolkit has been tested only on Windows 10).
 You can download Processing from https://processing.org/download/.
 Having downloaded and installed processing, the libraries used by InitialInsights need to also be installed:
 - OpenCV (download from: http://ubaa.net/shared/processing/opencv/)
 - FingerTracker (download from: http://makematics.com/code/FingerTracker/)